About digital practice

 Suitability: staff and postgraduate researchers involved with delivering and supporting student education

-This course will introduce you to our Minerva Portal and VLE (virtual learning environment) in addition to the rich range of tools and options available for supporting student education at Leeds.
+This course will introduce you to Minerva Portal and VLE (virtual learning environment).
+Minerva provides access to a rich range of tools and options available for supporting student education.
 The course is available online and as a face-to-face workshop.

 - Getting Started with Minerva online course: learn more and book